Skip to main content

 Currently, there is no national research funding framework specifically targeting transport.
 The Government is the main source of institutional funding, and most transport research is funded by the multi-annual R&I framework programmes announced by the Research and Innovation Foundation.

-At present, funding for R&I is available via the Framework Programme RESTART 2016-2020 for the support of Research, Technological Development and Innovation in Cyprus.
-The RESTART 2016-2020 constitute a multiannual framework of Programmes for Research, Technological Development and Innovation (RTDI) in Cyprus, co-funded by national and European funds and implemented in conjunction with other national initiatives and programmes.
+Funding for R&I has been available via the Framework Programme RESTART 2016-2020 for the support of Research, Technological Development and Innovation in Cyprus.
+The RESTART 2016-2020 constitutes a multiannual framework of Programmes for Research, Technological Development and Innovation (RTDI) in Cyprus, co-funded by national and European funds and implemented in conjunction with other national initiatives and programmes.

 In addition, funding for research and innovation in transport related topics is available via European competitive R&I programmes such as Horizon 2020, the EU Framework Programme for Research and Innovation for the period 2014-2020, and the successor programme Horizon Europe 2020-2027.